兔子先生

 Course Overview

-Prior to and following the field experience in Thailand, students will complete coursework via Canvas, 兔子先生 University's learning management system as they apply experiences to their home institutions.
+A typical day on this EE course includes exploration and hiking in the local environment, instructor and student-led discussions of key course topics, presentations, engagement with local community experts, and time for inquiry investigations and journal writing.
+Prior to and following the field experience in Thailand, students will complete coursework via Canvas, 兔子先生 University's learning management system, as they apply experiences at home.

 Course Details